nlivaic/DistributedSystems/README.md

 ## Documenting distributed systems

+### Good engineering practices

+* The practices mentioned here are elaborated in the next section.
+They are here to provide overview in one place.
+* Runbook - make it part of your development culture to write stuff to runbook:
+  * Write to runbook as you develop code.
+  * Regularly verify the runbook with you QA team.
+  * Updated with each new release.
+* Queues - ops team should maintain good practices:
+  * Have a monitoring dashboard to keep an eye on metrics.
+  * Periodically take a baseline of the above metrics and record that in the runbook.
+Use it to detect anomalies.
+  * Have a ticketing system so messages in DLQ can be quickly resolved.
+* Logging and tracing:
+  * Standards should be specified in the runbook - what is logged, how is it logged and how is correlated tracing done.
+  * Logging code should be a target of code reviews, to make sure useful stuff gets logged.
+  * Document a query (in the runbook) allowing the ops and QA teams to find logs they need in the logging management system.
+Developers should work with QA on these queries to make sure the queries provide valuable results.

 ### Runbook

 * Maintain a runbook of your system.
 It should contain information of value to operators, DBAs, developers, testers.
 * It is a living document about how your system looks like and how to run in.
-* Describe different aspects of your system: databases, application dependency map, how to mitigate known problems, maintain queue metrics
+* Describe different aspects of your system: databases, application dependency map, how to mitigate known problems, maintain queue metrics.

 #### Application databases